Opioid Use and Addiction Disorders

 • Stomach and intestinal tone increase, resulting in diminished peristaltic activity.

-• Decrease in movement of food through the gastrointestinal tract.
+• A decrease in the movement of food through the gastrointestinal tract.

 • Constipation